Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise: Introduction

 The paper is organized as follows.
 In Section~2 we first present some properties of the weak solution to equation \eqref{1.1}.
-The local H\"older continuity for the continuous version of the solution is established in Section~3.
-In Section~4 we prove the main result of pathwise uniqueness of solutions to \eqref{1.1}.
+The proofs of Theorems \ref{t1.1} and \ref{t4.1} are established in Sections 3 and 4, respectively.
 In Section 5, the proofs of Proposition \ref{t1.5} and Lemma \ref{t1.4} are presented.